 Pushkar Mela

-The sprawling yearly celebration of over the last 150-year-old, the Pushkar Mela by its striking record of diversified photos, mirror the glorious cultural history of Rajasthan.
-The annual fair held in the holy land of Pushkar, Ajmer amongst the weeks of October and November, attracts more than 350K visitors.
+The sprawling yearly celebration of over the last 155-year-old, the Pushkar Mela by its striking record of diversified photos, mirrors the glorious cultural history of Rajasthan.
+The annual fair held in the holy land of Pushkar, Ajmer during the weeks of October and November, attracts more than 350K visitors.
 Anyway, this fair is distinguished to be among the planet’s biggest cattle fairs.

-Pushkar FairAn astounding 25,000 camel converges the small desert city of Pushkar, Rajasthan, to attend the fair.
+Pushkar FairAn astounding 25,000 camels converge on the small desert city of Pushkar, Rajasthan, to attend the fair.

 The main and initial purpose of the Pushkar Camel Fair was to entice local camel and cattle traders to conduct business throughout the sacred Kartik Purnima festival, held in Pushkar around the full moon in the Hindu lunar calendar month of Kartika.

-Now, it becomes one of the major tourist attractions over the years as lot’s of other activities also organized like camel race with a big cattle trading market.
+Now, it becomes one of the major tourist attractions over the years as lots of other activities are also organized like camel races with a big cattle trading market.
 The renowned Pushkar Mela attracts thousands of livestock and nearly a thousand tourists, including most from around the world.

-Now the Pushkar Mela creates a stir one of the travellers having its jaw opening amazing celebrations with lifetime-threatening activities, musical and cultural events, thrilling camel safari tours and also a stay from the conventional yet modern arenas.
+Now the Pushkar Mela creates a stir among travelers by having its jaw-opening amazing celebrations with lifetime-threatening activities, musical and cultural events, thrilling camel safari tours, and also a stay from the conventional yet modern arenas.

-Pictures of silver bells which makes the heart bewitching jingles, animals walking across sparkling sand dunes along with attractively decked out camels using their owners hanging on the backs have come to be the fascinating norm as of this magnificent cultural visit.
+Pictures of silver bells that make the heart bewitching jingles, animals walking across sparkling sand dunes along with attractively decked-out camels using their owners hanging on the backs have come to be the fascinating norm as of this magnificent cultural visit.

 The expansive occasion of this Pushkar Mela is unquestionably a priceless cure for people that want to watch the energetic culture and customs of Royal Rajasthan.
 You can experience the same with our Royal Rajasthan Tour.